Blog - K2view

 Usually, some elements of the anonymized data remain intact to facilitate analysis and effective data usage.
 Yet advanced data anonymization tools consistently obfuscate both direct personal identifiers like names, addresses, telephone numbers or social security numbers, alongside indirect identifiers like salary, place of employment, or diagnosis.
 This removes anything that could be linked to effectively identify a specific individual.

-Data anonymization tools are mandated by various regulations, including the European Union’s General Data Protection Regulation (GDPR), which requires the anonymization of personal data stored about EU citizens, and HIPAA, which requires the anonymization of medical records in certain instances.
-Once this data is anonymized, it is no longer subject to regulatory limitations – enabling businesses to leverage their data freely, without fear of regulatory repercussions.
+Data anonymization tools are mandated by various privacy laws, such as GDPR and DORA European regulations, which require the anonymization of personal and/or financial data, and HIPAA, which requires the anonymization of medical records in certain instances.
+Once this data is anonymized, it's no longer subject to regulatory limitations – enabling businesses to leverage their data freely, without fear of legal repercussions.

 Why Do I Need Data Anonymization Tools?